 Kate Tait said that if it was in that field then we will have to deal with it.

 Cllr Roache asked that we move on.
 The member of the public said he had one more point to make, which was that of density.
 The Neighbourhood Plan says 15 houses and therefore Cameron Homes plan does not give the appropriate density of housing, which is not keeping Tysoe Special, and parking space is not good enough.
-The Parish Council need to support the Neighbourhood Plan.
+The Parish Council need to support the Neighbourhood Plan.”

 Cllr Roache stated that the two sites did not include amenity land and are slightly different, he would argue that the plan for this site is not high density.